zopefoundation/zc.resumelb/src/zc/resumelb/README.txt

   parameters are passed to the constructor and when reading a resume file, causing resmes not not to update.

+- Fixed: worker errors were written to standard out rather than being logged.

 0.5.0 (2012-05-03)
 ------------------